 I got no friends 'cause they read the papers.
 They can't be seen

-See also Took a Level in Badass, Took a Level in Dumbass, Cynicism Catalyst, Compressed Vice and Jumping Off the Slippery Slope as well as Ruder and Cruder.
+See also Took a Level in Badass, Took a Level in Dumbass, Cynicism Catalyst, Compressed Vice, Jumping Off the Slippery Slope as well as Ruder and Cruder.
 When this happens to a character temporarily for the sake of the plot, the Jerkass Ball is present.
 The Counter Trope to Took a Level in Kindness.
 Contrast Bitch in Sheep's Clothing, who was always a jerk.
 A character taking their level in jerkassitude was genuinely nice.
 When a character takes this route in an adaptation, that's Adaptational Jerkass.

 - Anime & Manga